 4. Think Win-Win

-5. Seek First to be Understand, then to be Understood
+5. Seek First to Understand, Then to be Understood

-- This is a difficult concept for some to accept and practice, especially when it comes to some managers and other people in leadership positions.
-Many times it is those people who talk “to” their employees and not “with” them.
-In order to nurture an environment of rich ideas and true teamwork, it is important to listen to and understand the people and situations before jumping in and fixing or judging them.
+To nurture an environment of rich ideas and true teamwork, it is important to listen to and understand people and situations before jumping in and fixing or judging them.

 7. Sharpen the Saw